Inspecting time sync settings

 Ubuntu

-Inspect the NTP settings and file in your Ubuntu OS provided on NAVER Cloud Platform.
+Inspect the NTP settings and file on your Ubuntu OS provided on NAVER Cloud Platform.

 Note

-• If systemd-timesyncd daemon is enabled, the chronyd service does not operate upon booting.
-Make sure to disable the daemon.
+If the systemd-timesyncd daemon is enabled, chronyd cannot be started upon booting.

-• Ubuntu 18.04: systemd-timesynd.service is enabled by default.
-To use the chronyd service normally, disable this setting.
+On Ubuntu 18.04, systemd-timesynd.service is enabled.
+To use the chronyd service normally, change to disabled status.

 root@ubuntu1804:~# systemctl is-enabled systemd-timesyncd.service